jrkerns/pylinac/docs/source/planar_imaging.rst

     )

-In contrast to the ``angle_override``, ``size_override``, and ``center_override`` parameters, the adjustments are applied **after** the analysis.
+In contrast to the ``angle_override``, ``size_override``, and ``center_override`` parameters, the adjustments are applied **after** the phantom localization.
 I.e. use adjustments if you need to fine-tune the automatic analysis; use overrides if the detection is failing.

 Set the SSD of your phantom